 - Scheduled Follow-Ups: Regular check-ups to monitor recovery and address any issues.

-Active participation in physical therapy and adherence to medical advice are essential for a successful recovery and optimal knee function after revision surgery.
+Active participation in physical therapy and adherence to medical advice are essential for a successful recovery from revision knee replacement and optimal knee function after revision total hip and knee arthroplasty.

 Conclusion